Kelsey Graham by Kelsey Graham

 Increased sedentary jobs and sitting time can lead to muscle imbalances and weak core musculature, putting the low back at increased risk of injury.
 Here are a few common reasons increased sitting time leads to LBP:

-• The deep core muscles are meant to endure prolonged contractions to support and stabilize the spine.
+• The deep core muscles are meant to endure prolonged activation to support and stabilize the spine.
 When we slouch in a chair all day, the core remains relatively inactive.
 This results in a decreased signal from the brain to the core telling it to “turn on” and protect the spine when necessary.

 • The psoas major, one of the strongest hip flexors, originates at the lumbar spine.
 Sitting can shorten this muscle, putting chronic stress on the low back.